Dance directory members and their work

 Tel: 07478 990757

 A versatile performer, choreographer and trainer, Aisling McCormick trained in the College of Dance, Dublin, followed by an apprenticeship with Springs Dance Company in London.
 Returning to Ireland, she studied at Trinity College and completed an MA in Dance at the University of Limerick.
 Recent work includes performance with Catherine Young Dance, choreographing the Unspoken project with Project Arts Centre, guest teaching with Pan Pan Theatre Company in Dublin, and teaching choir and musical theatre to people of all ages.
 Her work focuses on themes of inclusion and she worked for four years as director of an intercultural arts company in Dublin, teaching workshops on integration through the arts.
 She has also trained with the Laban Guild in Laban Movement Analysis.
+She has recently completed a PGCE and has registered with the General Teaching Council for Northern Ireland.

 Contact: Aisling McCormick